Apple developer site shuttered four days after attack

 Apple declined comment on his claim, which could not be independently verified.
 The man could not be reached for comment.

-Other corporate victims of recent security breaches include: Evernote, LinkedIn Corp, LivingSocial and Sony.
+Other corporate victims of recent security breaches include: Evernote, LinkedIn Corp LNKD.N, LivingSocial and Sony (6758.T).

 Apple said in its statement to developers that it was completely overhauling the technology on the shutdown site, which it hoped would soon be back online. (r.reuters.com/ger79t)